Add NPC to Map

 }

-But what does all this mean?
-If you followed the patching tutorial, the #new:NpcGroup $NpcGroup_KentCKoopa should at least look familiar.
-The name of the data structure (specified after the $) can be anything, as long as you reference it correctly later.
+) can be anything, as long as you reference it correctly later.
 Inside the NpcGroup, there's quite a few sets of numbers:

-• 0000003F - The NPC index.
+- The NPC index.
 Make sure no other NPC on the map has the same index as your new NPC.
-Since kkj_00 already has so many NPCs, let's set this to 3F just to be safe.
+Sincekkj_00

-• 00B44D04 - NPC flags.
+- NPC flags.
 Each flag has a certain functionality associated with it.
 A complete list of what these flags do can be found in the Paper Mario decomp (the NpcFlags enum).
 If you're copying an NPC from a different map, just leave this unchanged (for Kent C Koopa I ended up changing this to the flags used by a Toad because Kent's flags weren't working right).
-If you're making a new NPC and you're not sure how to use these flags, just copy them from an NPC that looks and behaves similar to yours.
+If you're making a new NPC and you're not sure how to use these flags, just copy them from an NPC that looks and behaves similar to yours.$Script_Init_KentCKoopa

-• $Script_Init_KentCKoopa - The name of the NPC's Init script.
-We'll create one of these later.
+- The name of the NPC's Init script.
+We'll create one of these later.00000000

-• 00000000 - "initVarCount", just leave it at 0.
+- "initVarCount", just leave it at 0.00000000

-• 00000000 - "initVar", just leave it at 0.
+- "initVar", just leave it at 0.0000010E

-• ~AnimationTable:NPC_Kent - A reference to the Animation tab of the NPC's marker.
-Once again, make sure the marker name matches what you put after the colon here.
+- A reference to the Animation tab of the NPC's marker.
+Once again, make sure the marker name matches what you put after the colon here.- The purpose of the next three sets of numbers is unknown.

-• 00000000 - Reference to a tattle string defined in "1A NPC Tattles.str".
+- Reference to a tattle string defined in "1A NPC Tattles.str".

 The NpcSettings

-$NpcGroup_KentCKoopa referenced $NpcSettings_KentCKoopa, so we need to create that next.
+, so we need to create that next.

 Let's copy this data from a similar (or identical) NPC from a different map.